axibase/atsd/sql/api.md

 ## Connection Query

-To test a connection, execute the following query:
+To test a connection, execute a query without table reference.

 ```sql
 SELECT 1